christopher5106/vagrant-node-simple/README.md

-# Simple Chef Cookbook for NodeJS on Ubuntu 14.04
+# Simple Chef Cookbook for NodeJS on Ubuntu 14.04 [complementary to Opworks NodeJS]

-This recipe enables deploy of a NodeJS app on Opsworks and Vagrant.
+This recipe enables deploy of a NodeJS app on your Vagrant.
+This is complementary to [Opsworks NodeJS cookebook](https://github.com/aws/opsworks-cookbooks/tree/release-chef-11.10/opsworks_nodejs).

 Usage : create your git repository with a Berksfile, a environments directory, and a Vagrantfile.